andgineer/sorokin.engineer/posts/en/_posts/2017-10-30-electronic_load.md

 ## Instruction manual for Constant Current Electronic Load 9.99A 60W 30V

-1) Round socket - work power supply, attach to any 12V source (at least 0.3A).
+1. Round socket - work power supply, attach to any 12V source (at least 0.3A).

-1) Green socket with screws - to battery.
+1. Green socket with screws - to battery.

-1) Red micro button - `Start/Stop`.
+1. Red micro button - `Start/Stop`.

-1) Rotating hadle also is a button.
+1. Rotating hadle also is a button.

-1) Two green LEDs between digital areas - selected part of the number you are changing (before or after digital point).
+1. Two green LEDs between digital areas - selected part of the number you are changing (before or after digital point).
 To switch them - press rotatinf handle.
 To change selected number part - rotate the handle.

-1) To enter to setting - power up with `Start/Stop` pressed (and keep it pressed until you see settings).
+1. To enter to setting - power up with `Start/Stop` pressed (and keep it pressed until you see settings).
 To select a setting value - rotate handle, to go to next setting - press `Start/Stop`.
-  * First setting - mode: `Fun1` - electronic load `Fun2` - battery discharge (you can select
-  min voltage to stop discharging).
+  * First setting - mode: `Fun1` electronic load, `Fun2` battery discharge (you can select min voltage to stop discharging).
-  * Second setting - buzzer on/off ("bEon"/“bEoF”)
+  * Second setting - buzzer on/off (`bEon`/`bEoF`)

-1) If you are not in settings, you can select discharge current, and, for `Fun2` - voltage to stop discharging.
+1. If you are not in settings, you can select discharge current, and, for `Fun2` - voltage to stop discharging.

-1) While charging, top digits switched continously between curren voltage, Ah, Wh.
+1. While charging, top digits switched continously between curren voltage, Ah, Wh.

-1) Bottom digits - current.
+1. Bottom digits - current.

-1) If it switched off at min voltage you can see last values when you switch it on again.
+1. If it switched off at min voltage you can see last values when you switch it on again.

-1) Start/Stop discharging - press `Start/stop` button.
+1. Start/Stop discharging - press `Start/stop` button.

-1) Current and min voltage you can change during discharging.
+1. Current and min voltage you can change during discharging.

-1) They said that to clear values you have to press `Start/Stop` twice, but in my case I have to enter and exit settings for that.
+1. They said that to clear values you have to press `Start/Stop` twice, but in my case I have to enter and exit settings for that.

-1) Error codes
+1. Error codes
   * Err1 - too high battery voltage
   * Err2 - too low battery voltage (or no battery connected or connected in wrong polarity)
   * Err3 - battery resistance too high (cannot keep the current)